phenopackets/phenopacket-schema/docs/variant.rst

-Consequently, many forms and formats of variation can be used in variation descriptors, including `HGVS descriptions <https://varnomen.hgvs.org>`_, `VCF Records <https://samtools.github.io/hts-specs/VCFv4.3.pdf>`_, and `SPDI <https://>`_.
+Consequently, many forms and formats of variation can be used in variation descriptors, including `HGVS descriptions <https://varnomen.hgvs.org>`_, `VCF Records <https://samtools.github.io/hts-specs/VCFv4.3.pdf>`_, and `SPDI alleles <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7523648/>`_.
 We recommend the use of VRS Variation objects for representing variants when possible.

 The Variation Descriptor should be used to describe candidate variants or diagnosed causative variants.
 The ``VariationDescriptor`` element itself is an element of a :ref:`rstvariantinterpretation`.